WW2 Enlisted Man Pay Scales

 Allowances Provide for Dependents

-An allowance is money paid by the Government, plus an amount deducted from your own pay, provided for the support of your dependants.
+An allowance is money paid by the Government, plus an amount deducted from your own pay, to provide for the support of your dependents.

 Under the Servicemen's Allowance Act of 1942, as amended 25 October 1943, you may be entitled to a monthly allowance for persons who are dependent upon you for their main support.
 These may include a disabled husband, or children over 14 years of age who are dependent upon you, or parents to whom you have been the chief source of support.
 You will have to submit satisfactory evidence that they are chiefly dependent upon you.